 - FSC-CERTIFIED SKIN CLEANING WIPE (FSC N004130): Made with materials from well-managed forests, recycled materials, and/or other controlled wood sources

-- Flushable wipes are made with Advanced Flushable Technology which means you can feel confident in flushing one wipe at a time
+- FLUSHABLE DESIGN: Made with Advanced Flushable Technology for safe flushing one wipe at a time

 - Contains 4 packs (40 sheets per pack) of Charmin Flushable Wipes